Look Up Kern County Public Records for Free: Search Anyone

 Birth and death certificates cost $29.00 and $24.00, respectively.
 Fetal death certificates cost $21.00 per copy, and only events after January 2008 are available; for all others, contact the CDPH-VR.

 It takes 10-14 days to process mail applications and in-person applications are processed immediately while the requestor waits.
 Mail requests are initiated by downloading the birth certificate application, certificate of death application or fetal death certificate application forms.
-As detailed earlier, these will need to be mailed in with the same forms of payment and a self-addressed envelope–as with the other vital records–to the Bakersfield address.

 Walk-in requests are accepted at the Hall of Records.